Special Edition Podcast

 Show Notes

 Christopher Nolan’s epic Batman trilogy comes to an end with The Dark Knight Rises!
 Conor Kilpatrick, Ron Richards, and Josh Flanagan gather to discuss the ending to the most acclaimed superhero trilogy of all time.
 Did Nolan stick the landing or go flying off the rails?
-And unfortunately it’s not all fun and games as the tragic events of Aurora, CO cast a shadow over everything.
+And unfortunately it’s not all fun and games as the tragic events of Aurora, Colorado cast a shadow over everything.

 Running Time: oo:44:54